 The Policy Management feature in your Security Awareness Training platform allows you to store, distribute, and track the various acknowledgments and agreements required of the employees in your organization.

 You can use training campaigns in your KnowBe4 console to assign and distribute your organization's policies.
 This gives you the ability to track which users have acknowledged the policies and how much time they spent reviewing the policies.
 You can even set an optional minimum review time for users to spend reading policies.

 You can upload your organization's policies in a PDF or URL format.
 To create a new policy, log in to your console, navigate to the Training section, and click on the Policies tab.
 From there, click the + Add Policy button and select either PDF or URL.

 - Policy Title: Add the title of your policy or agreement.
 As a best practice, we recommend adding the policy version and/or creation date to the title.
 This title will display on the interface your users will see when reading the policy.

 - Minimum Time Required: (optional) You can specify a minimum number of minutes that users are required to spend reviewing the policy before having the ability to acknowledge it.

 - Allow Download: (optional) If you enable this checkbox your users will have the option to download the policy from the Policy Viewer interface.

 - Description: Here you can provide your users with details about the policy and the acknowledgment process.
 When your users log in to the console to acknowledge the policies you've assigned, they'll see this description underneath the policy title.

-- Upload: Use the Choose File button to upload a PDF file.
+- Policy File: Use the Browse button to upload a PDF file.

-- Policy Acceptance Requirements: Choose what type of acknowledgment you want to require of your users.
+- Acceptance Requirements: Choose what type of acknowledgment you want to require of your users.
 You can require that they acknowledge each page of your policy or only the final page.

 - Final Page Acceptance Text: (optional) This text is displayed at the bottom of the Policy Viewer interface, on the final page of the policy.
 This text will accompany the acknowledgment checkbox users are required to check.